-Exam season can be a very challenging time for students and their families and it's natural that they will feel anxious and overwhelmed.
+Exam season is a challenging time for students and their families and it's natural that teenagers preparing for their exams will feel anxious and overwhelmed.

-Understandably, as a parent, you may be very worried about the effects of this anxiety on their mental health and may be wondering what you can do to support them.
+Understandably, as a parent, you'll be very worried about the effects of the stress and anxiety on their mental health and will want to do anything you can to support them.

-In this article, I will explain how to help your child beat exam stress and ensure they navigate this difficult time with confidence.
+In this article, I'll explain how to help your child beat exam stress and ensure they navigate this difficult time with confidence.

 A positive attitude can go a long way in helping your teenager cope with exam stress.
 Offer words of support, encourage them to focus on their strengths, remind them of their past successes and celebrate their achievements, no matter how small.